Andrettin/Wyrmsun/readme.txt

 - Blue-feathered gryphons now have a blue-feathered icon to match (modification by b_o and Jinn of the gryphon icon).
 - Black-haired, blond-haired and gray-haired dwarven axefighters, steelclads and thanes now have an appropriately colored icon to match (modification by b_o and Jinn of the axefighter, steelclad and thane icons).
 - Blond-haired and gray-haired dwarven scouts now have an appropriately colored icon to match (modification by b_o and Jinn of the scout and scout with braided beard icons).
+- Dwarven axefighters no longer require a blacksmith to upgrade to a steelclad.
+- Units that can upgrade to a better unit type no longer can acquire upgrade abilities (i.e. steelclads no longer can acquire "axe mastery"; instead, they must first upgrade to a thane, and in their next level up they will be able to learn "axe mastery").

 -----------------------------------------------------------------------
 - 0.1.5c